 The Application Process

-You are responsible for the understanding of the application process for projects.
+You are responsible for understanding the application process for projects.
 This will require you to know the different rating systems and how the registration process works on what type of building or project.
 The various costs associated with the LEED process should be known.
 The process in which a building or project becomes LEED certified.
-You must understand each part of the project team, the registration process, how to submit credits and how to ask for rulings and interpretations from the USGBC.
+You must understand each part of the project team, the registration process, how to submit credits, and how to ask for rulings and interpretations from the USGBC.

 LEED Credits and Prerequisites